Skip to main content

 How do I use my OSHC?

-If you need to visit a doctor or medical centre, show your policy at the end of the visit.
+If you need to visit a doctor or medical centre an appointment will be arranged for you through our nurses in the school’s Health Centre.
+Show your policy at the end of the visit.
 Some medical centres accept your policy as full payment for the visit (they ‘bulk-bill’ the health fund for the visit).

 However, in most cases, you will be charged the doctor’s fee, and you will need to claim back the portion covered by the health fund.
 You will need to submit your claim online OR you may have to take your receipt to Medibank to claim your refund.